 Successful applicants will be provided with round-trip travel to New Haven, as well as accommodation and meals for the duration of the seminar.

-Applications for the Summer Seminar on The Tudor Image, June 20–25, 2016, are currently closed.
-Application for summer 2018 will open in fall 2017.
-Please be sure to check back as seminar details will be added once the application process opens.
+In fall 2018, the Center will begin accepting applications for the summer 2019 seminar.
+Please be sure to check back, as details will be added once the application process opens.